BI in insurance

 Business·Insurance·

 In our information-driven age, companies accumulate and operate vast volumes of customer and business data in their operations.
-However, its sheer amount can’t benefit organizations until they learn to derive actionable insights from the company data.
-This is where business intelligence tools come in handy.
-They streamline and facilitate the routine of data collection, cleansing, analysis, and visualization, as well as enable users to leverage their predictive capabilities to forecast industry trends.
+However, its sheer amount can’t benefit organizations until they learn to derive actionable insights from the company’s data.
+That is where business intelligence tools come in handy.
+They streamline and facilitate the routine of data collection, cleansing, analysis, and visualization, and enable users to leverage their predictive capabilities to forecast industry trends.

-Realizing the immense value of state-of-the-art business intelligence platforms for their workflows, business leaders invest heavily in software with expected market size of in 2029 (Statista), displaying a solid CAGR of over 5%.
-The insurance sector moves in the wake of this across-the-board drive, embracing insurance business intelligence solutions among other specialized insurance products on an ever-growing scale.
+Realizing the immense value of state-of-the-art business intelligence platforms for their workflows, business leaders invest heavily in software, with an expected market size of around $40B in 2029 and a solid CAGR of over 5%, according to Statista.
+The insurance sector is moving in step with this across-the-board drive, embracing insurance business intelligence solutions among other specialized products on an ever-growing scale.

-This article covers the role and key assets of business intelligence for insurance, highlighting the use case of insurance business intelligence software, and outlining future prospects for BI tools in the domain.
+This article covers the role and key assets of business intelligence for insurance, highlighting the use of insurance business intelligence software and outlining the prospects for BI tools in the domain.

 Business intelligence in insurance: How it works

-To perform their business functions adequately and outstrip rivals, insurance companies need to know their customers inside out and adopt informed decisions concerning where, when, whom, and what insurance products to sell.
-For decades, such market and customer data analysis relied on mathematical and statistical models, demographic patterns, environmental data studies, and other time- and effort-consuming methods while often rendering questionable results.
+To perform their business functions effectively and outpace rivals, insurance companies need to know their customers inside and out and make informed decisions about where, when, whom, and what insurance products to sell.
+For decades, such market and customer data analysis relied on mathematical and statistical models, demographic patterns, environmental data studies, and other time- and effort-consuming methods, often yielding questionable results.

-By integrating business intelligence software into its digital ecosystem, an insurance company can perform data analytics faster and more efficiently.
-The power of BI solutions comes from the four-element data management pipeline they utilize.
+By integrating business intelligence software into its digital ecosystem, an insurance company can perform data analytics more quickly and efficiently.
+The power of BI solutions lies in the four-element data management pipeline they use.

 data management pipeline